wp-plugins/netgo-horizontal-carousel/readme.txt

 Stable tag: 1.0

 == Description ==
-Using the plugin we can put horizontal image slider with the help of shortcodes.
+Using this plugin, you can put horizontal image slider with the help of shortcode used after installing plug in.

 <strong>Plugin Features </strong>